 and $\nabla\Phi_{\ti}$ as

-In particular, if $\om=0$, then $H^j_t(\om)=G^j(\om)=0$, hence we may assume $\om\neq0$ whenever it appears in either multiplier.
+In particular if $\om=0$, then $H^j_t(\om)=G^j(\om)=0$, hence we may assume $\om\neq0$ whenever it appears in either multiplier.

-As a general rule, in our diagrams \textbf{black} objects are associated to scalars and {\textbf{highlighted}} objects are associated to vectors.
+As a general rule, \textbf{black} objects in our diagrams are associated to scalars and {\textbf{highlighted}} objects are associated to vectors.
 Our arrows have highlighted arrowheads, indicating that they act on vector-valued objects.
 On the other hand, the type of object they return is determined by the arrow shaft.
-Note that $\!\! \!\!$ produces a scalar and $\!\! \!\!$ a vector.
+Accordingly, $\!\! \!\!$ produces a scalar and $\!\! \!\!$ a vector.